thiscitizenis/citizen-sdk-java/README.md

   - Register a third party entity data agreement.
   - Register a third party entity grey user.
   - Check if a third party entity user exists.
-  - Log in with a third party entity signed JSON Web Token.

 The project can be built with the command: